30 Best Kids Activities in Koh Phangan 2026 – Indoor & Outdoor

 Sunset Walk / Harmony Beach Club

 Nice Beach Club in Baan Tai with a huge skate park.
 Sunset Walk, now called “Harmony Beach Club” is also a good place for parents, who can grab drinks and food at the Bliss Cafe and watch their kids skate and play.
-The staff is also very fond of kids.
+The staff is also very fond of kids, it genuinely feels welcoming rather than just tolerating the little ones.

 💡 Please note: Sunset Walk requires a minimum consumption of 350 THB pp to enter the activity area.
 The Surf Skate Zone costs 100 THB per day.